AP Top 25 Takeaways: Ducks make statement for Pac-12 at OSU | Times Leader

 Ryan Day had not yet lost a regular-season game as Ohio State’s coach.
 He now gets a taste of what that’s like in Columbus.
 Talk radio will not be kind to Buckeyes defensive coordinator Kerry Coombs.

-Day will probably take same heat for abandoning the running game and maybe for some of his fourth down decisions and play-calling.
+Day will probably take same heat for abandoning the running game and maybe for some of his fourth-down decisions and play-calling.
 The Buckeyes put the game on first-year starting quarterback C.J.
-Stroud and he delivered 484 yards passing, second-best mark in school history, and three touchdowns.
-He was also sailed one high late in the fourth quarter that was picked off, essentially sealing a uniquely important victory for Oregon, Cristobal and the conference.
+Stroud and he delivered 484 yards passing, the second-best mark in school history, and three touchdowns.
+He was also sailed one high late in the fourth quarter that was picked off, essentially sealing a uniquely important victory for Oregon, coach Mario Cristobal and the conference.

 “Hard to express in words the magnitude of coming out here down a couple of guys due to injury and just playing gritty, gutsy football, executing at a high level,” Cristobal said.
 “A tremendous job of preparation and turning that into game reality by our players, by our coaching staff.”

-The Ducks have won two conference title and a Rose Bowl in six seasons under Cristobal, but as super teams such as Ohio State, Alabama, Clemson and Oklahoma have dominated their conferences the Pac-12 has had a lot more parity.
+The Ducks have won two conference titles and a Rose Bowl in four seasons under Cristobal, but as super teams such as Ohio State, Alabama, Clemson and Oklahoma have dominated their conferences, the Pac-12 has had a lot more parity.

 That is not the way to make the playoff.
 Cristobal, a former Alabama assistant and Miami football player, is trying to build a super team in the Northwest.